JesseEsau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script deletes all files with a .js extension
+This script counts the number of directories and subdirectories in the current directory